 A U.S. holder generally will recognize capital gain or loss if the U.S. holder disposes of a note in a sale, exchange, redemption or other taxable disposition (other than conversion of a note into either shares of our common stock or a combination of cash and shares of our common stock, the U.S. federal income tax consequences of which are described under "- Conversion of Notes" below).
 The U.S. holder's gain or loss will equal the difference between the proceeds received by it (other than amounts attributable to accrued but unpaid interest) and its tax basis in the note.
 The proceeds received by the U.S. holder will include the amount of any cash and the fair market value of any other property received for the note.
 The U.S. holder's tax basis in the note generally will equal the amount it paid for the note.
 The portion of any proceeds that is attributable to accrued interest will not be taken into account in computing the U.S. holder's capital gain or loss.
 Instead, that portion will be recognized as ordinary interest income to the extent that the U.S. holder has not previously included the accrued interest in income.
-The gain or loss recognized by the U.S. holder on the taxable disposition of the note will be long-term capital gain or loss if it held the note for one year or less, at the time of the disposition.
+The gain or loss recognized by the U.S. holder on the taxable disposition of the note will be long-term capital gain or loss if it held the note for more than one year, or short-term capital gain or loss if it held the note for one year or less, at the time of the disposition.
 Long-term capital gains of non-corporate taxpayers currently are taxed at reduced rates.
 Short-term capital gains are taxed at ordinary income rates.
 The deductibility of capital losses is subject to limitations.